Full Circle (Oliver album)

-Full Circle is the debut and only studio album of Los Angeles-based electronic music duo Oliver.
-It was released on August 25, 2017, via Interscope Records.
-It is the duo's final album, after Vaughn Oliver announced that no plans have been set for the future, and states that though he and Goldstein are on good terms, they haven't worked on music for over a year since then.
+Full Circle is the only studio album of Los Angeles-based electronic duo Oliver.
+It was released on August 25, 2017 by Interscope Records.
+After its release, Vaughn Oliver announced that no plans have been set for the duo's future, and stated that though he and Goldstein are on good terms, they haven't worked on music for over a year since then.

 Background

 Billboard described the opener as "a '70s sci-fi movie with a cinematic, moody intro called 'Portrait' that melts into the sleek synth-porn of 'Ottomatic'."
 The album features collaborations with De La Soul, Chromeo, Sam Sparro, MNDR, Elohim, Yelle, Leon Else and Scott Mellis.
 Oligee Goldstein from Oliver, said:

 Singles

 "Heart Attack" and "Chemicals" were released as the first and second singles respectively.